timthepost/runa/docs/token_whisper.md

 - **Regex / exact phrase matches** for known unsafe patterns.
 - **Token ID sets** for “banned” sequences (e.g., slurs, profanity, sensitive PII markers).
-- **Stop-word / kill-switch tokens** that immediately halt generation.
+- **Stop-word / kill-switch tokens** that immediately halt generation, or trigger likely policy warnings.
 - Operates **inline** with negligible delay.

 #### Tier 2: Semantic & Contextual Checks

-- **Embedding similarity search** against a curated unsafe-content vector database.
+- **Embedding similarity search** against a curated unsafe-content vector database (motif corpus, inspired by mRNA).
 - **Lightweight classifier models** (e.g., distilled safety models) for higher-level pattern recognition.
 - **Emergent motif detection** – monitors for suspicious build-up (e.g., grooming patterns, disallowed instruction chains).
 - May run asynchronously in a _shadow process_ for speed, signaling “block” events if a pattern emerges.
+- May also inject "Hints" to the model regarding matched motifs and their certainty / weights (with the goal of informing the model of alterior context, or to attempt to nudge it back into alignment, depending on context and match).

 ---